JaredReisinger/xyzzybot/README.md

 * **the in-progress game** — for game commands, like `go north`, or `take lamp`

-* **xyzzybot itself** — for interacting with xyzzybot itself ("start playing a new game", "what's your status?")
+* **xyzzybot itself** — for interacting with xyzzybot itself (“start playing a new game, “what’s your status?”)

 * **other channel members** — messges for other channel members should generally be ignored by xyzzybot

-Ideally, the experience will feel "natural" in Slack, with the bot/app all but disappearing behind the story.
-In a typical conversation with people, you don't need to address them directly with each message; there is context that can be inferred.
+Ideally, the experience will feel “natural” in Slack, with the bot/app all but disappearing behind the story.
+In a typical conversation with people, you don’t need to address them directly with each message; there is context that can be inferred.
 To approximate this, as a very simple heuristic, xyzzybot will assume that messages of 4 words or less are _probably_ game commands if there is a game